Hungry Healthy Happy

 • Olive oil - Use the best quality cooking olive oil you can afford.
 Vegetable oil will work fine too.

-• Honey - We love sweet parsnips.
+• Honey - We love sweet parsnips and parsnips roasted with honey are just the best.
 They are naturally sweet anyway, but adding honey just intensifies that.
-You could swap it for maple syrup if you want to keep it vegan.
+You could swap it for maple syrup if you want to keep these roasted parsnips vegan.

 • Dijon mustard - We think this adds a lovely creaminess when roasting parsnips, as well as a kick of flavour.
 You could swap it for wholegrain mustard if you prefer.